ephem24/app/FRONTEND.md

 *   **`frontend/README.md`**:
     *   **Purpose:** The main entry point for understanding the frontend project.
-    *   **Content:** Project overview, setup instructions, development scripts, deployment guides, key architectural decisions, and links to other important documentation (like this `FRONTEND.md`).
+    *   **Content:** Project overview, setup instructions (including monorepo submodule management), development scripts, deployment guides, key architectural decisions, and links to other important documentation (like this `FRONTEND.md`).
 *   **`frontend/src/README.md`**:
     *   **Purpose:** Explains the overall structure and philosophy of the `src` directory.
     *   **Content:** A high-level overview of each top-level directory within `src` (`app`, `components`, `hooks`, `lib`, `services`, `styles`, `types`), describing their responsibilities and how they contribute to modularity.